silbinarywolf/silverstripe-stampycss/README.md

 ```

 # Roadmap
 - Add 'updateOptions' extend to CSSCrush.
-Mainly so you can potentially use variables from SiteConfig.
+Mainly so you can potentially use variables from SiteConfig or similar.
+This will require changing the option system to only store options on /dev/build or post-flush to ensure compatibility with caching.

 ## Credits